ian727/congo-airfields/about.md

 I have always been naturally curious, and when I can’t find answers to things I’m looking for, I tend to start researching.
 My particular passion lies in old infrastructure.
 In Europe, I have spent a lot of time using historical maps to document abandoned railways, and I have visited many of their remains during my cycling tours.
 I also enjoy exploring old, abandoned buildings and metal detecting, trying to uncover things from the past.

-In the Democratic Republic of the Congo (DRC), the situation is quite different.
-Much of its infrastructure is poorly documented, and yet, paradoxically, there are official lists that suggest a certain degree of organization.
+In the Democratic Republic of the Congo (DRC), much of the infrastructure is poorly documented, and yet, paradoxically, there are official lists that suggest a certain degree of organization.
 For example, the country has a detailed multi-level network of national roads, and 286 airports with official ICAO codes.

 However, a closer examination reveals a different reality.
 Many of the officially numbered roads are in extremely bad condition — some have even ceased to exist.
 A striking example is National Road 1 east of Kikwit, which was realigned in the mid-1980s.
 This new alignment was never updated in official documentation, meaning that the old sections (for example Kikwit - Idiofa), which are still in use, remain without any reference number to this day.